NormB/colima-services/docs/INSTALLATION.md

 **What You'll Accomplish:**
 - ✅ Install Colima (lightweight Docker alternative)
+- ✅ Choose your service profile (minimal, standard, full, or reference)
 - ✅ Set up a complete development infrastructure
 - ✅ Configure HashiCorp Vault for secrets management
-- ✅ Launch 12+ services (databases, message queues, git server, etc.)
+- ✅ Launch 5-23 services based on your chosen profile
 - ✅ Access web UIs and verify everything works

+**New in v1.3:** Service Profiles let you start only the services you need.
+See [SERVICE_PROFILES.md](./SERVICE_PROFILES.md) for complete details.

 **Before You Begin:**
 - This guide assumes macOS (tested on Apple M Series Processors)